fly-apps/postgres-flex/docs/fencing.md

 # Fencing

 ## How do we verify the real primary?
-We start out evaluating the cluster state by checking each registered standby for connectivity and asking who their primary is.
+We start out by evaluating the cluster state by checking each registered standby within the primary region for connectivity and asking who their primary is.

 The "clusters state" is represented across a few different dimensions: